Skip to content

 """

-Aggregate the DataFrame the specified columns by intensity-weighted average.
+Aggregate the specified columns by intensity-weighted average.

 """